...making Linux just a little more fun!

 as well as this link: http://mathworld.wolfram.com/ElementaryCellularAutomaton.html

-(Pasquale was my student during last year's GSoC; I had very little mentoring to do
+(Pasquale was my student during last year's GSoC; I had very little

 -- <Leftmost> jimregan, that's because deep inside you, you are evil. <Leftmost> Also not-so-deep inside you.